cozy/cozy-guidelines/README.md

 Let the formatters do their jobs.

+## Prefer Functional Components

+For any new component in our codebase, we prefer using [functional component](https://github.com/tatethurston/eslint-plugin-react-prefer-function-component#motivation=)

 ## React Memo

 Usage of React.memo / useMemo / useCallback is quite tricky.
 We recommend to [use React.memo wisely](https://dmitripavlutin.com/use-react-memo-wisely/).